codacy-open-source-projects-scans/rpm/docs/README.md

 Man Pages
 ---------

-The man pages in *man/* are Markdown documents.
+The man pages in *man/* are scdoc sources.
 They are rendered to the man page format during build.

-These pre-rendered pages are also shipped with the (release) tarball.
-That way building rpm from the tarball does not require the *pandoc* as long as the man pages are unchanged.
+Consult *man/rpm-man-template.scd* for style guidance, and use it as a template for new man pages.

 The man pages are also rendered to HTML together with the Reference Manual (see below).